-The darker portion of the toolbar displays the current item's title and composer and gives you quick access to important settings and tools.
-By default, the button on the left toggles Reflow, while the button on the right reveals a second page of tools (you can also swipe left and right to move between pages at any time).
+The darker area in the middle of the toolbar displays the current item's title and composer and gives you quick access to important settings and tools.
+By default, the button on the left toggles either half-page turns or a twopage view, depending on the orientation of your iPad.
+The button on the right reveals a second page of tools, and you can swipe left and right to move between pages at any time.
 Use the edit button on the second page to place the two you use the most on the first page for easy access.